pradipmudi/expensys/README.md

 ### **User Spend Percentage**
 - As a potential future enhancement, **ExpenSys** aims to calculate and display **user spend percentages**, providing insights into financial distribution.

+### Google SSO Login
+- Users will be able to login and interact directly using Google SSO login

 ### **Graphical Data Visualization**
 - While not currently implemented, **ExpenSys** has plans to introduce graphical data visualization features, making it even easier to interpret and analyze **expense data**.